maldins46/CovidAnalysis/README.md

 ## How to use the Angular client

 The `/client` folder contains an Angular client used to show the results of the Python elaborations.
 These elaborations are triggered twice a day with GitHub Actions, and the assets are automatically saved into the GitHub Pages web space.
-Deployed code is saved into the branch `gh-pages`.
-If you want to try the Angular client locally, you first need `Node` and `angular-cli` installed.
-Then you can run the following command to execute a local Angular server instance:
+This space (under the branch `gh-pages`) contains also the deployed and minified Angular client delivered at each push on `main` branch.
+To try the Angular client locally, `Node` and `angular-cli` are needed.
+Run the following command to execute a local Angular server instance:

 ```bash
 ng serve